 I’ve been skydiving twice, and I can tell you it is something that excites me every time I think about it.
 I can also distinctly remember, at least parts of, every vacation I’ve ever been on (and there lie some of my fondest memories).

-The novelty of material things fades over time, but the emotional response to having new and exciting experiences last forever.
+The novelty of material things fades over time, but the emotional response to having new and exciting experiences lasts forever.
 These positive emotions are reproduced every time we think about these experiences.
 Doing things creates wonderful memories to look back on and relive, while buying things just empties your wallet.

 My biggest tip for you going forward to help live your best life, just as it was taught to me, is: